 The first one is that brands taking on the sustainability space are not final.
 Brands that are the most popular and have managed to immediately take a leading position are those that have made sustainability a “way of life” such as Veja, Reformation and Pangaia.
 As soon as introduced in the app, niche-names such as Bits Bodywear (a new social-media born underwear brand celebrating dream undies with a purpose) were well received.

-Second, Ethical labor is the most followed topic on Renoon, therefore the user’s key priority is not within environmental protection.
+The second finding was ethical labor is the most followed topic on Renoon, therefore the user’s key priority is not within environmental protection.
 Environmental protection stays the top priority as an aggregate.

 Regarding innovation and technology as one of the 5 areas of impact, Materials of the future, the quest for alternative materials is the most followed topic.